Kyrela/FixTweetBot/README.md

 Finally, run `python main.py`.

+### Adding the bot to your server

+The required scopes are:
+- `applications.commands`
+- `bot`

+And the required permissions:
+- Embed Links
+- Manage Messages
+- Read Message History
+- Send Messages
+- Send Messages in Threads
+- View Channels

 ## Help & Contributing

 If you want to help, first of all, thank you!
 There are many ways to contribute: